jadecobra/python_tdd_exercises/DICTIONARIES.md

     ```
 - We now know that we can use `booleans`, `floats`, `integers` and `strings` as keys in a dictionary

-## How to create a dictionary with tuples as keys
+## Create a dictionary with tuples as keys

 ### <span style="color:red">**RED**</span>: make it fail